kyma-project/test-infra/development/image-guard/README.md

 Image-guard performs the following tasks:
 * Monitor and log used Docker images in the Pods.
-* Optionally, check and allow the usage of the whitelisted registries only.
+* Optionally, check and allow the usage of the listed registries only.

 ## Prerequisites
 To deploy the application, you need the following: